Skip to content

 All specific phobias are diagnosed by licensed health and mental health providers using a standardized set of symptoms from the DSM-5.
 People with ophidiophobia describe intense anxiety about snakes, and active efforts to avoid any encounter with snakes.

-• A persistent fear that is excessive or unreasonable that occurs when a person encounters or anticipates a specific object or situation
+• A persistent fear that is excessive or unreasonable that occurs when a person encounters or anticipates a snake

-• Exposure to the feared object or situation leads to immediate symptoms of anxiety
+• Exposure to (or even thought of) a snake leads to immediate symptoms of anxiety

 • There is a recognition that the fear is excessive or that the response is disproportionate

-• The phobia is avoided or endured with intense distress
+• Snakes are avoided or endured with intense distress

-• The avoidance, anticipation or distress experienced before or during the situation interferes significantly with the person’s routine, work, relationships, or social activities
+• The avoidance, anticipation or distress experienced before or during an encounter with a snake interferes significantly with the person’s routine, work, relationships, or social activities

 • The fear is persistent and occurs for at least six months

-• The anxiety and avoidance cannot be better explained by another mental health disorder (like an anxiety disorder or PTSD)
+• The anxiety and avoidance cannot be better explained by another mental health disorder (like another anxiety disorder or PTSD)

 While people may experience different symptoms during a panic attack, common symptoms include:5